 Summa Health System believes patient engagement is critical to optimizing outcomes.
 Essentially, the more you know, the more productive the discussions you have with your physician and other healthcare providers will be and the better decisions you can make about your health.

 Hospitals strive to be accredited by highly-regarded, respected third party healthcare-related organizations to demonstrate their commitment to providing the best quality care.
-These groups set strict, disciplined standards for that quality and those best practices and provide important data for evaluating the state of a healthcare system.
+These groups set strict, disciplined standards for that quality and those best practices they provide important data for evaluating the state of a healthcare system as well.

-Summa Health System is pleased to be accredited by the following:
+Summa Health System is accredited by the following: